 Croatia’s tradition of dry-stone walls

-If you have ever visited the Adriatic coast, most of the Croatian islands or Lika, you’ve probably noticed long walls made of stones.
+If you have ever visited the Adriatic coast, Croatian islands, or Lika, you’ve probably noticed long stone walls called suhozid (dry-stone wall) or suhozidi (dry-stone walls).
 They are very noticeable when set against the blues and greens of Croatia’s coastline.

 - Dry-stone walling technique